ShubhiJain67/learning/AWS/SQS.md

 > Messages in a queue are spread accross multiple servers in Amazon and the messages are duplicated all over the server

+### Queues
+1. Standard Queue
+  - Provide best-effort ordering which ensures that messages are generally delivered in the same order as they are sent.
+Occasionally (because of the highly-distributed architecture that allows high throughput), more than one copy of a message might be delivered out of order.
+  - guarantee that a message is delivered at least once and duplicates can be introduced into the queue.
+  - allow nearly-unlimited number of transactions per second.
+  - are available in all the regions.
+  - supported by all AWS services.
+2. FIFO Queue - Order matters

 ### Message Lifecycle
 Producer Sends Message in a Queue --- `SendMessage` ------ `ReceiveMessage` ---> Consumer Receives Message from the Queue ---`DeleteMessage`---> Consumer process the message and deletes the message within the Visibility Timeout Period
 > **Visibility Timeout Period - Default `30 sec` Min `0 sec` Max `12 hrs`**